Garrnesh/ResumeEvaluator/README.md

 # Resume Evaluator

-To install all required dependencies, run the commandnpm install
+To install all required dependencies, run the command npm install

 To launch the Frontend, run the command npm start